[updated Friday, November 3, 2023]

 This class is a form of Yin Yoga and is suitable for beginners or those with no previous yoga experience.
 Most of the poses are done lying, seated, or kneeling.
 We focus on releasing tension, stretching muscles, slowing down, increasing flexibility, and holding some poses for several minutes to open up connective tissues.
 The poses are not strenuous and do not require much muscular strength to maintain.
 There are no standing poses or poses requiring balance.
 Emphasis is on breathing.
 60 minutes.

 I took up yoga in 2013 as a means to ease chronic back problems.
 Although I was active as a distance runner and endurance bicycle racer, degenerative disc disease resulted in two back surgeries and the realization that yoga was a much kinder way to treat the body.
 I started teacher training in fall 2014 and the 240 hour Hatha Yoga teaching certificate was completed in 2015.
-Over the past six years I have also completed teacher certification for Lakshmi Voelker Chair Yoga, Bryan Kest Power Yoga, Yin Yoga, and Meditation.
+I have also completed teacher certification for Lakshmi Voelker Chair Yoga, Bryan Kest Power Yoga, Yin Yoga, and Meditation.
+Previously I taught at the Williamston High School Adult Fitness Center and at Williamston Wellness.

 On Gentle Yoga: “I wanted to create a class geared toward seniors but open and accessible to anyone, including beginners or those who have never done yoga.
-On many poses, I will suggest modifications or alternatives that you can choose from to suit your level of flexibility and your physical limitations.
-Many of people in the 50+ age group have arthritis or problems with the spine, knees, or shoulders.
+For many poses, I will suggest modifications or alternatives that you can choose from to suit your level of flexibility and your physical limitations.
+Many people in the 50+ age group have arthritis or problems with the spine, knees, or shoulders.
 I have some of the same issues myself, and have a good sense of when to urge caution and how you can experience the benefits of a pose without hurting yourself.”

 Gentle Yoga, July 24, 2017 (55'): https://youtu.be/V_onT_IDqrk